tipoqueno/UI-Design/README.md

 - [How to Learn UI Design From Zero-Basis](https://www.mockplus.com/blog/post/how-to-learn-ui-design-from-zerobasis) - Can someone become an UI designer when he does not major in UI?Definitely yes.

-- [Component-Based Design](https://hackernoon.com/component-based-design-168811e0c4ab) - Improving your Design-Development Process for Building UI.
+- [Component based design.
+What even is that?](https://tech.ovoenergy.com/getting-started-with-a-component-based-designsystem/) - The benefits of designing & developing with components in mind.
+Want to know how to get started with a componentised design system?
+Read on.

 - [Learn UI Design by Copying](https://www.uxbeginner.com/learn-ui-design-by-copying/) - It’s not a surprise that we have negative associations with copying, even to this day.
 But what about copying as a way to learn?

-- [How to Design UI for Cross Platform Devices](http://blog.nudgerewards.com/hitech/how-to-design-ui-for-cross-platform-devices) - In the case study, authors state that three different scenarios present themselves when developing UIs for multiple platforms.
+- [Approaches For Multiplatform UI Design Adaptation: A Case Study](https://www.smashingmagazine.com/2015/09/approaches-for-multiplatform-ui-design-adaptation/) - In the case study, authors state that three different scenarios present themselves when developing UIs for multiple platforms.

 - [The King vs. Pawn Game of UI Design](http://alistapart.com/article/the-king-vs-pawn-game-of-ui-design) - Try stripping out all the elements that you think you should be including already, and just mess around with the simplest players on the board.
 Get a feel for the fundamentals, and go from there.